mahadi-zulfiker/Library-Management-API/README.md

 1. Using Postman:

-    Import the provided Postman collection (LibraryManagementAPI.postman\_collection.json) from the repository.
-Set the baseUrl variable to http://localhost:3000.
+    Set the baseUrl variable to http://localhost:3000 or If you want to just test the CRUD operations you can use the live link I have provided below.

 2. Sample Data: